These laws help ensure that you have access to:

 The Education Services for Overseas Students (ESOS) Act 2000 and National Code of Practice for Providers of Education and Training to Overseas Students 2018 require all CRICOS registered education providers to follow strict rules about student support, information and processes, including access to the Tuition Protection Scheme (TPS) - see below.

 The Australian Government appoints an independent advocate called an Overseas Student Ombudsman.
-They can help you with any issues or complaints about private schools, colleges, institutes and universities in Australia.
+They can help you with any issues or complaints about private schools, colleges and technical and further education (TAFE) institutes in Australia.
+Contact the Ombudsmen in your state or territory to make a complaint:

 Find out more about your work rights and entitlements as an international student working part-time whilst studying.